JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 ![linux gnome alias text](../assets/figures/textrendering-linux-gnome-greyscale-aaa .png)

-On Windows systems, and on some Linux desktops, text can be displayed a _subpixel_ rendering process, switching on the red, green, and blue components of pixels separately where they meet the edges of text in an attempt to provide a “smoother” appearance.
+On Windows systems, and on some Linux desktops, text can be displayed using a _subpixel_ rendering process, which switches the red, green, and blue components of pixels on or off where they meet the edges of text in an attempt to provide a “smoother” appearance.

 Linux KDE RGB anti-aliasing: